CS-433/ml-project-2-apashe/README.md

 ## Data

 The project data should be put in the folder called `data`.
-You can download the dataset from the following URL: [ML_course repository on GitHub](https://github.com/epfml/ML_course).
+You can download the dataset from the following URL: [aicrowd text classification challenge dataset](https://www.aicrowd.com/challenges/epfl-ml-text-classification/dataset_files).

 ## Weights